gyaaniguy/html-extracted-normalizer/README.md

 #### Purpose
+ Convert html fragments to useable data according to format.
 Super basic 'library' I (plan to) use for scraping.
 Also practice git, composer, testing while creating something useful!

- Create with the idea to use with Querypath DOM parser.
+Ideally to use with Querypath DOM parser.
 Not a requirement.

 #### Status
 - Unit Tests have been added.